 Little Falls (Potomac River)

-Thomas Jefferson visited the Little Falls, which lay in the Potomac River about four miles upstream from Georgetown, twice in a 12-year period.
-He first visited the Little Falls in September of 1790; another visit is documented in late July of 1802.
-The falls were an object of natural history of the kind that always attracted him.
-During his second visit in 1802, he wanted to inspect the canal then under construction that would bypass the Little Falls, whose descent was about thirty-six feet in two miles.
+Jefferson made a second visit to Little Falls on July 21, 1802.3 On this occasion, he wanted to inspect the canal then under construction that would bypass the Little Falls, whose descent was about thirty-six feet in two miles.
 This canal was one of the main projects of the Potomac Company's effort to open the river to navigation from Georgetown to Cumberland, Maryland, a distance of 185 miles.

-- Lear, Tobias.
-Observations on the River Potomack and the City of Washington.
-(New York: Samuel Loudon and Son, 1793), 8.
+- Lear, Tobias, and Andrew Ellicott.
+Observations on the River Potomack, the Country Adjacent, and the City of Washington.
+New York: Samuel Loudon and Son, 1793.
+See page 8.